bfut/unvivtool/README.md

 # unvivtool
-unvivtool is a VIV/BIG decoder/encoder for BIGF, BIGH, and BIG4 archives. unvivtool is available as command-line interface and as Python extension module.
+unvivtool is a VIV/BIG decoder/encoder for BIGF, BIGH, and BIG4 archives.
+Available as command-line interface and Python extension module.
-It is based on a dependency-free header-only library written in C89.
+Based on a dependency-free header-only library written in C89.
 Python bindings are written in CPython.
 Supported on Windows and Linux.
 Tested on macOS.